 McCaslin Library is available to St. Louis Christian College students, faculty, staff, and other registered patrons.
-We are here to provide you with the resources you need to complete your coursework, and we can help you use them if you need a hand.
+We are here to provide you with the resources you need to complete your coursework, and we can help you use them if you need assistance.

 Click HERE to visit our library page.